Fsiban/cebd1160_project_Francina/README.md

 - pseudocode for this method (either created by you or cited from somewhere else)
 - why you chose this method

-- To understand the how the attributes of the features relate to each other, I used decided to perform exploratory analysis first by visualising the data using a pairplot.
+- To understand the how the attributes of the features relate to each other and their values to the diagnosis predictions, I used decided to perform exploratory analysis first by visualising the data using a pairplot.
 I selected the 10 mean attributes first to identify the correlation.
-- I identified that the mean radius has a positive correlation with the area and perimeter.
-- To now understand the relationship betwen the rean radius in a benign and malignant diagnosis reading, I generated a distribution plot to understand if these the two classes can be seperated so that I can develop a machine learning model.
+I identified that the mean radius has a positive correlation with the area and perimeter.
+To now understand the relationship betwen the rean radius in a benign and malignant diagnosis reading, I generated a distribution plot to understand if these the two classes can be seperated so that I can develop a machine learning model.
+Then I developed a logistic regression model to determine the class to evaluate if the diagnosis can be predicted with accuracy.
+I identified the target variable as the class.
+For comparison, i also used KNeighbors and determined that the logistic regression model was more accurate.

+I performed the steps below:

-- The I developed a model to train the
+- I imported the data from sklearn

 ### Results